Camp Nou, Barça’s temple

 Barça’s stadium has been awarded the category 4 status, in line with UEFA standards.
 This means that it fulfils all the requirements to host the final matches of the Champions League and the UEFA Europe League, the two most important football competitions for European clubs.
 The stadium’s first-rate facilities include box suites, VIP rooms, television studios and even a chapel next to the changing rooms.
 Fans, however, are eagerly awaiting the spectacular renovation project announced by the Board of Directors.
 The new design by the Japanese company Nikken Sekkei alongside the Catalan architects Joan Pascual and Ramon Ausió will feature a clear façade and increase the seating capacity to 105,000.

-Camp Nou Tour: Visiting the FC Barcelona stadium
+Barça Stadium Tour & Museum: Visiting the FC Barcelona stadium

 Whether you go to see a game or sign up for the tour, Camp Nou, just like other legendary stadiums such as Bombonera (Buenos Aires) or Wembley (London), is one of those places that any football enthusiast should visit at least once.